mjohndus/adminer/README.md

   The default set is: mysql, pgsql, mssql, sqlite.
 - `languages` is a comma-separated list of [languages](/admin/lang).
   If not specified, all languages will be included.
-- `themes` is a comma-separated list of [themes](/admin/themes).
+- `themes` is a comma-separated list of [themes](/admin/themes) together with specific color variant.
+E.g.
-  If not specified, only the default theme with blue color variant will be included.
+  `default-blue`, `default-red`, etc. If not specified, only the `default-blue` theme will be included.
 The `+` character can be used as a wildcard in the theme name.
 - `config-file.json` is a path to the custom JSON configuration file.
 It contains a class with [the same parameters](#configuration) that can be configured in Admin constructor.